sjbrown/1kfa/mod_guide_player.md

 : Player Character (a character controlled by a non-GM player)

 ranged (or "at range")
-: When the details of the fiction put two combatants far enough apart that their handheld weapons could not connect
+: When Fictional Positioning puts two combatants far enough apart that their handheld weapons could not connect

 session